con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 >> 	13d lags] VM; las NG

 Which were respectfully recited in
-This great tantra, the *Net of Illusion*,
+This most supreme tantra, *Illusion's Net*,
 By great Vajrapāṇis, beyond number,
 Joyous upholders of the secret mantras.
 (13)